-Placing the user's interactive applications, such as Netscape or StarOffice, or PC interoperability tools, such as Citrix or Tarantella, on the Sun Ray server usually helps performance by reducing network load.
-The applications benefit from faster transport of commands to the Sun Ray's X server.
+Placing the user's interactive applications, such as Web browsers or StarOffice, or PC interoperability tools, such as Citrix or Sun Secure Global Desktop (SGD), on the Sun Ray server usually helps performance by reducing network load.
+The applications benefit from faster transport of commands to the Sun Ray's Xserver.